 And I can't put it more simply than this.

-Consider for a moment that Rob Dude just told this crowd at a free speech rally that he's still on Twitter and that he got fooled by a Rob Blagojevich parody account that says, quote, parody account in its bio, and he's worked for Alex for over a decade.
+Consider for a moment that Rob Dew just told this crowd at a free speech rally that he's still on Twitter and that he got fooled by a Rod Blagojevich parody account that says, quote, parody account in its bio.

-When you go to InfoWars, you show up dumb, and you certainly don't get sharper based on the experience.
+When you go to Infowars, you show up dumb and you certainly don't get sharper based on the experience.

-The fact that in the middle of a D.C. traffic jam and rainy streets and with two days announcing this, that one person or a hundred people or a thousand people show up is an act of defiance against the tyrants and is a beautiful thing.
+So the fact that out of billions of people served in InfoWars, the fact that in the middle of a DC traffic jam and rainy streets and with two days announcing this, that one person or a hundred people or a thousand people show up is an act of defiance against the tyrants and is a beautiful thing.

-Of the American people and the blueprint, they believe, to have us not stand up for each other where they pick off one person here, one person there, and by the time they get to you, there's nobody to stand up for you.
+Now, coming up in about two hours, when I give my 20-minute speech, I'm going to get into the smoking gun evidence of governmental funding of censorship of the American people and the blueprint, they believe, to have us not stand up for each other, where they pick off one person here, one person there, and by the time they get to you, there's nobody to stand up for you.

 Now, that's really a common sense thing we know in history.

-That was a poem written by the Lutheran pastor Martin Niemöller in the form of a confession, expressing guilt for not doing more in the lead up to the Holocaust because he thought it wasn't his problem.
+That was a poem written by the Lutheran pastor Martin Niemoler in the form of a confession, expressing guilt for not doing more in the lead up to the Holocaust because he thought it wasn't his problem.

 And that's because the first line is, quote, first they came for the socialists, and I did not speak out because I was not a socialist.